Sharp-snouted piranha

-The sharp-snouted piranha (Serrasalmus sanchezi) is a species of serrasalmid endemic to Peru.
+The sharp-snouted piranha (Serrasalmus sanchezi) is a species of freshwater ray-finned fish belonging to the family Serrasalmidae, which includes the pacus, piranhas and related fishes.
+This species is endemic to Peru.
 It is part of the S. rhombeus complex.
 It reaches a maximum size of around 7 inches (18 cm).
 Individuals often exhibit a red throat, similar to that of Pygocentrus nattereri.
 It is also known as ruby-throated diamond piranha or "ruby-red piranha"; the latter name is also used for the speckled piranha (S. spilopleura).

-In the aquarium

-It is a vicious fin biter and must be kept alone.
-However some people have had limited success with keeping these fish in a group.
-It requires a minimum of a 30" x 12" tank.